GabrielGhe/GabrielGhe.github.io/_posts/2015-01-31-learn-react-part-3-properties.md

 <!-- Overview -->
 <h3>Overview</h3>

 Properties can get passed down from a component to it's children.
-[Egghead Video](https://egghead.io/lessons/react-introduction-to-properties)
+Here's the [Egghead Video](https://egghead.io/lessons/react-introduction-to-properties) for you to follow along.

 <!-- Content -->
 <h3>Content</h3>